twoojoo/nicli/README.md

 ## Usage

 Just put the prompt function in an endless loop and react to the returned input.
-Use **ctrll+c** as exit sequence.
+Use **ctrl+c** as exit sequence.

 ```typescript
 import { prompt } from "niclijs"